sevenv1/render-nitro-gen/README.md

 AFTER installing the gen open "start.bat" to use it instead of install.bat (ONLY AFTER YOU OPEN INSTALL BAT ONCE).
 Make sure you have installed Python 3.9+ and clicked the box that says add to path.
 ```

+# i coded this in like 25 mins ik the code is unbelievably terrible stop calling me a skid because its bad code bruh